-I’ve done a few other Awakin Calls and, thanks to the remarkable guests, each one has been inspiring.
+I’d done a few other Awakin Calls and, thanks to the remarkable guests, each one had been inspiring.
 Awakin Calls are one of ServiceSpace’s several avenues for spreading social nourishment, and the guests are always well chosen.
 Writing now, some months after the conversation with Lily, I find myself struggling for a description that will capture my own experience of it.
 The language one turns to for expressing matters of the heart has mostly lost its efficacy.
 Maybe that’s why recently, I found myself admiring the neologism, “upworthy.”
-The space it makes available feels open and relatively free from the tarnish that affects superlatives in general, and so much of our language of high regard.

-So how does one describe the kind of experience that such words once served to convey?
-In this case, I’ll just say that I feel grateful to have met, if only via a conference call, this remarkable artist and human being.
+How does one describe the kind of experience that such words once served to convey?
+In this case, I’ll just say I feel grateful to have met, if only via a conference call, this remarkable artist and human being.

 Unfortunately, only part of our conversation was recorded.
 Part of what is missing is Lily’s response to my asking for her thoughts about the artworld.
 My question, I explained, had to do with the tendency I see in the artworld towards intellectualism and the fostering of an idea of expertise that separates the credentialed from those without credentials—the rest of us.
 Lily, I thought, would have something to say about that.
 She had both credentials and success in the artworld.

 For thirty years Yeh was a professor of painting and art history at Philadelphia’s University of the Arts.
-And in my online research, I found the following quote, “I am grateful that my life up until now has been sweet and good.
+And in regard to that, I found the following quote: “I am grateful that my life up until now has been sweet and good.
 I have been blessed with a loving family, supportive friends, a fine job and opportunities to create.
-But I felt that I was missing something, which I could not even name.
+But I felt that I was missing something that I could not even name.
 Without it, somehow my life did not feel authentic.”